haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

   - Linux systems often use the old DOS Master Boot Record (MBR) style partitions with four “primary” partitions and chained “extended” (logical) partitions as necessary.
 GPT (GUID Partition Tables) is a newer disk partitioning scheme designed to overcome the limitations of MBR, and may be found on some Linux systems
   - Even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the /dev directory— e,g., /dev/sdal, /dev/sda2
 - **File System Layer**: Contains all the config and management data associated with the file systems in each partition on the disk
-  - When a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system.
-This is called a **superblock**, and it contains:
+  - When a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system; this is called a **superblock**, and it contains:
     -  FS type/size, block size, number of blocks/inodes, etc.
     -  Modification time, last mounted on, clean/dirty status
     -  Pointer to inode for file system journal (EXT3 and above)

 - **File Name Layer** (AKA Human Interface Layer): responsible for mapping human readable file names to metadata addresses
   - **Directory files** associate _file names_ to index node (_inode_) numbers in the layer below
   - Directories give the file system its hierarchical structure

 - **Metadata Layer**: Contains inodes, the data structures responsible for definition and delineation of files
   - Every file has an inode that contains:
     - File type
     - Access rights
     - Owners
     - Timestamps
     - Size
     - Pointers to data blocks
   - Inodes store everything about the file that you see in the output of "ls — l" except for the file name

 - **Data Layer**: Stores actual file contents - referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead)
   - Blocks are composed of sectors (usually 8 in EXT)
     - sectors are the smallest addressable unit of file I/O (usually 512 bytes)